feedbacky-project/docs/self-hosting/reverse-proxy-with-nginx.md

 More info at https://nginx.org/

+{% hint style="warning" %} This guide was written assuming you are using Ubuntu 20.04 as your main OS or any other Debian-based distribution. {% endhint %}

 ### Installing
 Before we proceed installing the NGINX package, make sure you that everything is up to date: